 - 10.6.
-The Trustees are mindful that the impact of ESG, including climate change, is long-term in nature.
-However, the Trustees recognise that the potential for change in value as a result of ESG including climate risk may occur over a much shorter term than climate change itself.
+The Trustees are mindful that the impact of ESG and climate change has a long-term nature.
+However, the Trustees recognise that the potential for change in value as a result of ESG and climate risk may occur over a much shorter term than climate change itself.
 The Trustees acknowledge this in their investment management arrangements. - 10.7.
-When considering the management of objectives for an investment manager (including ESG objectives), and then assessing their effectiveness and performance, the Trustees assess these over a rolling timeframe.
+When considering the management of objectives for an investment manager (including ESG and climate risk objectives), and then assessing their effectiveness and performance, the Trustees assess these over a rolling timeframe.
 The Trustees believe the use of rolling timeframes, typically 3 to 5 years, is consistent with ensuring the investment manager makes decisions based on an appropriate time horizon.
 Where a fund may have an absolute return or shorter term target, this is generally supplementary to a longer term performance target.
 In the case of assets that are actively managed, the Trustees expect this longer term performance target to be sufficient to ensure an appropriate alignment of interests. - 10.8.
-The Trustees expect investment managers to be voting and engaging on behalf of the Scheme's holdings and the Scheme monitors this activity within the Implementation Statement in the Scheme's Annual Report and Accounts.
-The Trustees do not expect ESG considerations to be disregarded by the investment managers in an effort to achieve any short term targets.
+The Trustees expect investment manager to be voting and engaging on behalf of the Plan's holdings and the Plan monitors this activity within the Implementation Statement in the Plan's Annual Report and Accounts.
+The Trustees do not expect ESG considerations to be disregarded by the investment manager in an effort to achieve any short term targets.